-In this post we discuss how to make water level indicator circuit using a single IC 4049 and some LEDs, the later section of the articles also discusses how to upgrade the circuit with a relay controller stage.
+In this post we discuss how to make a simple water level indicator circuit using a single IC 4049 and some LEDs, the later section of the articles also discusses how to upgrade the circuit with a relay controller stage.

 There are many posts in this blog which essentially explain water level controller circuits, with the specific intentions of switching the involved motor pump when the tank fills up.